numenta/NAB/README.md

 Please cite the following publication when referring to NAB (link and PDF forthcoming):

-Lavin, Alex and Ahmad, Subutai. *"Evaluating Real-time Anomaly Detection Algorithms – the Numenta Anomaly Benchmark"*, Fourteenth International Conference on Machine Learning and Applications, December 2015.
+Lavin, Alexander and Ahmad, Subutai. *"Evaluating Real-time Anomaly Detection Algorithms – the Numenta Anomaly Benchmark"*, Fourteenth International Conference on Machine Learning and Applications, December 2015.